renesas-rz/rzg_hmi_sdk/docs/docs/wiki/common_update-firmware.md

 	[minicom](https://help.ubuntu.com/community/Minicom)

-For information about how to use use QSPI boot, see [Boot Linux from microSD card](../common_boot-linux-from-sd/).
+For information about how to use QSPI boot, see [Boot Linux from microSD card](../common_boot-linux-from-sd/).
 And for information about how to use eMMC boot, refer to [RZ/G2L, RZ/G2LC and RZ/G2UL-EVKIT Linux Start-up Guide](https://www.renesas.com/ja/document/gde/smarc-evk-rzg2l-rzg2lc-rzg2ul-linux-start-guide-rev105?r=1467991).

 ## 1. Set boot mode to SCIF download mode